Larne gun-running: Hoax and real landings

-At 5 am the Mountjoy set sail from Larne harbour for Bangor to unload the rest of its cargo.
+At 5 am the "Mountjoy II" set sail from Larne harbour for Bangor to unload the rest of its cargo.
 Three cheers for "The King" and three more for "the Volunteers" were let out by the ship's skipper and its crew as they stood to attention, with the cheers reportedly reciprocated by all those ashore.

 By 8:30 am the "Mountjoy II" had completed its mission, and it set course for the River Clyde to confuse any coast-guards.
-On its way, crew cut away the canvas sheets bearing the name Mountjoy II, revealing the ship's real name, and it proceeded south along the Irish Sea.
-After offloading Major Crawford at Rosslare, County Wexford, the SS Clyde Valley set sail for the Baltic Sea, travelling along the coasts of France and Denmark.
-It rendezvoused with the SS Fanny to bring back the Ulstermen contingent of its crew.
-After that was done, the SS Fanny was disposed of at Hamburg.
+On its way, crew cut away the canvas sheets bearing the name Mountjoy II, revealing the ship's real name, Clyde Valley, and it proceeded south along the Irish Sea.
+After offloading Major Crawford at Rosslare, County Wexford, the Clyde Valley set sail for the Baltic Sea, travelling along the coasts of France and Denmark.
+It rendezvoused with the Fanny to bring back the Ulstermen contingent of its crew.
+After that was done, the Fanny was disposed of at Hamburg.